uscexp/jApiRecorder/README.md

 jApiRecord
 ==========
-Is a dynamic proxy record and playback of method calls e.g. for testing porposes.
+Is a dynamic proxy to record and playback method calls e.g. for testing porposes.